aws/aws-tools-for-powershell/README.md

 ## License

-Exclusively the content of this repository is licensed under the Apache 2.0 License.
-This license doesn't extend to the source code or binaries of the _AWS Tools for PowerShell_ modules or to other artifacts not included in this repository.
+The content of this repository is licensed under the Apache 2.0 License.